All Products

 Edge Security Acceleration:Opportunistic encryption

-Opportunistic encryption enables browsers to access HTTP links over an encrypted TLS connection.
-This enhances security for websites that have not fully migrated to HTTPS.
+Opportunistic encryption allows browsers to access HTTP links over an encrypted TLS connection, enhancing security for sites that have not fully migrated to HTTPS.

 How it works

-When a browser that supports opportunistic encryption accesses a site where this feature is enabled, Edge Security Acceleration (ESA) point of presence (POPs) automatically add the Alt-Svc header to the HTTP response.
-This header informs the browser that the site has HTTPS capabilities and supports HTTP/2 over TLS on a specified port, typically port 443.
-This enables the browser to automatically use a TLS-encrypted connection for subsequent requests and verify that the server certificate is signed by a trusted certificate authority (CA).
-If the certificate is verified, the browser communicates with the server over the encrypted connection using the HTTP/2 protocol.
-This improves data transfer security and efficiency.
+When a browser that supports opportunistic encryption visits a site where this feature is enabled, the Edge Security Acceleration (ESA) node automatically adds an Alt-Svc header to the HTTP response, indicating that the site supports HTTP/2 over TLS on a specified port (usually 443).
+The browser then establishes an encrypted TLS connection for subsequent requests and verifies that the server certificate is signed by a trusted Certificate Authority (CA).
+If verification passes, the browser communicates with the server over the encrypted connection using the HTTP/2 protocol, improving data transmission security and efficiency.
 For example:

 Enable opportunistic encryption